pwolosz/GSFS/README.md

 ## Instalation
 Download package from github and unpack.
-Install using pip by runing:
+Install using pip by executing:

 ```
 pip install .